mpardo1/albopictus_invasion/README.md

       - 34_panel_4.R: R code to produces Figure 4 in the main text and Figure S9 Supplementary material.
       - 35_Supp_plots.R: R code to create remaining Supplementary figures.

-Before running any code that generates results, make sure you have downloaded all required datasets (all of them are publicly available).
-Instructions for downloading and saving each dataset are provided in the Data section of this Readme.
-Some datasets require running specific scripts.
-In particular, the first scripts to run are 0_extract_mob_data.R and 0_Weather_process/01_download_ERA5Land.py, which download the datasets that are not obtained manually.

-After this, run the remaining scripts in 0_Weather_mob_process (except 00_extract_mob_data.R and 01_download_ERA5Land.py), following the numerical order in their filenames.
-Remember to unzip the file data/od_flows/mitma_municip/mean_daily_trips_apr_2023_nov_2023.csv.gz, which is produced when running 0_Weather_mob_process/0_extract_mob_data.R.
-Then move to the 1_Hanski directory.
-Start with 11_input_Hanski_com.R, which creates the input files needed for the parameter estimation code written in Julia.
-After that, run the parameter-estimation scripts whose names begin with 12_Param_estimation.
-These scripts require long execution times, so it is recommended to run them on a computing cluster, preferably with multiple threads.
-Once they finish, run the final two scripts in the 1_Hanski folder: 13_Full_model_sensitivity_analysis.jl, which performs the sensitivity analysis, and 13_future_integration.jl, which runs the future model integrations.

-Next, run the scripts in the 2_phase_space directory.
-These files do not need to be run in any specific order, but they also require significant computation time and memory, so running them on a cluster is advised.
-These two files compute the eigenvalues for the different combination of parameters for section Control strategies and climate change scenarios in the main text of the manuscript.

-Finally, run the scripts in the 3_Plots directory.
-These generate all figures for the main text of the manuscript and the supplementary material.